FRD93/SoundDesigner/README.md

 # SoundDesigner
-Placeholder for further plublic release of SoundDesigner software code
+Placeholder for near-future plublic release of SoundDesigner software code.